 Where FD is the drag force, mP is the mass of the particle, U is the velocity of the particle, V is the fluid velocity, ρP is the density of the particle and dp is the particle diameter.
 Fmp is the magnetophoretic force, rP is the particle radius and μrp is the magnetic permeability of the particle.
 As described before, the meshing was subjected to a convergence analysis to determine the minimum number of elements necessary to arrive to a meaningful solution.
 For this study, five random measurement points in the microchannel were selected along the computational domain and the change in magnitude of speed was evaluated as the number of mesh elements increased.
 As a convergence criterion, it was determined that the velocity magnitude change obtained for a meshing level and the next one was below 3%.
-An unstructured mesh with tetrahedral elements was generated.
-A stationary study was run with the direct solver PARDISO that allows to parallelize processes solving large symmetric or structurally symmetric dispersed linear systems of equations in shared memory multiprocessors [39].
+An unstructured mesh with xxx tetrahedral elements was therefore generated.
+A stationary study was then run with the direct solver PARDISO that allows to parallelize processes solving large symmetric or structurally symmetric dispersed linear systems of equations in shared memory multiprocessors [39].

 Manufacture of the torus microreactors